Clevedon: Religious sites

 There are several churches serving the town, including St. Andrew's church, built in the 13th century although there are thought to be Saxon foundations under the present building.
 It is the burial place of Arthur Hallam, subject of the poem In Memoriam A. H. H. by his friend Alfred, Lord Tennyson.

 The Church of St John was built in 1876–1878, by William Butterfield for Sir Arthur Elton.
 The Church of All Saints was built in 1861 by C E Giles.
 The tower of Christ Church, on Chapel Hill, is an important landmark in Clevedon, erected in 1838–1839 to designs by Thomas Rickman, in an early 14th-century style.

 The Copse Road Chapel is an Independent Evangelical Church, built in 1851 and attributed to Foster and Wood of Bristol, which also designed the United Reformed Church in Hill Road.
-The Roman Catholic Church of the Immaculate Conception is served by the Franciscan order.
+The Roman Catholic Church of the Immaculate Conception, built 1886-87, is served by the Franciscan order.